dtonhofer/minizinc_experiments/stats_collection/README.md

 │   ├── prepare7.dzn
 │   ├── prepare8.dzn
 │   └── prepare9.dzn
+├── logs                      ...
+The stdout/sdterr of MiniZinc processes is
+│   ├── prepare13_4_CLNf.err  ... captured in logfiles that appear in this directory.
+│   ├── prepare13_4_r5QZ.out  ...
+The files are removed again if the MiniZinc
+│   ├── prepare4_0_47re.out   ... process terminates successfully.
+You can just
+│   ├── prepare4_0_r5QZ.err   ... remove this directory to clean up, it is
+│   ├── prepare9_0_47re.out   ... recreated on need.
+│   ├── prepare9_0_r5QZ.err
+│   └── prepare9_4_47re.out
+├── models
-├── log                   - MiniZinc subprocesses dump their stdout/stderr into this directory ├── prepare_modded.mzn    - Modified model file from Workshop 9
+│   └── prepare_modded.mzn    ...
+Modified model file from Workshop 9.
+│
-├── result.txt            - Collected information as CSV file
+├── result.txt                ...
+Resulting collected information (CSV file).
+├── result.txt.1              ...
+A previous result.txt file, automatically renamed.
 └── README.md
 ```

-MiniZinc subprocesses write their stdout and stderr to files in directory `log`
+MiniZinc subprocesses write their stdout and stderr to files in directory `logs`
 and remove them again if all went well and a valid line could be added to `result.txt`.
-Otherwise the files remain in the `log` directory for manual inspection.
+Otherwise the files remain in the `logs` directory for manual inspection.

 If the file `result.txt` already exists if `collect_result.perl` is started,
-it is renamed by adding an integer index, thus avoiding accidental destruction
+it is renamed by adding an integer index.
+This avoids accidental destruction
 of data that might have taken a few hours to collect.

-The `result.txt` file found here is the result of running `collect_result.perl`
+The `result.txt` file in this repo contains the the result of running `collect_result.perl`
+on the given model and with the given parameter files on this machine:
-on a 4-core Intel(R) Xeon(R) CPU W3520 @ 2.67GHz, Linux Fedora 33, 24 GiB RAM.
+_4-core Intel(R) Xeon(R) CPU W3520 @ 2.67GHz, Linux Fedora 33, 24 GiB RAM_.

 ## Fields in the output `result.txt`